 If you have made a Cadence private and would like to share it, select the ellipsis, and select Make Public.

 Once a template becomes out of date or is no longer of use to you, you will likely want to get rid of it.
 Your first instinct is probably to delete the template, but not so fast.

-SalesLoft best practice is to Archive your old cadences.
-Archiving removes the template from your view, but retains all the (important) data!
+SalesLoft best practice is to Archive your old Cadences.
+Archiving removes the Cadence from your list, but retains all the (important) data!